 I continued with the Muppets by watching their movies ‘Muppets Most Wanted’ and ‘The Muppet Movie’ on Disney+.
 I also saw more original Disney films on Disney+ like ‘The Aristocats’, ‘The Rescuers’ and ‘The Rescuers Down Under’.
 It was nice to revisit these films as I haven’t seen them in a while.

 My ‘Doctor Who’ reviews continued on stories like ‘Masters on Earth’ and the ‘Doctor Who – Enlightenment’ Target novelization/audiobook.
 I also reviewed ‘Dr. Fifth’ and I shared ‘The Forest of Magicians’, the eleventh instalment of the ‘Zorbius’ series, featuring the Tenth Doctor and Donna. 🙂

 The ‘Mission: Impossible Film Review Season’ began with me tackling ‘Mission: Impossible’, ‘Mission: Impossible 2’, ‘Mission: Impossible III’ and ‘Mission: Impossible – Ghost Protocol’.
-The ‘M:I’ films are a fascinating bunch since the first four films vary in terms of quality compared to the later movies. 🙂
+The ‘M:I’ films are a fascinating bunch since the first four films vary in terms of quality compared to the last two films. 🙂

 I shared some more Harry Hill reviews by tackling the ‘TV Burp’ DVDs.
 This included reviews on ‘Harry Hill’s TV Burp Gold’, ‘Harry Hill’s TV Burp Gold 2’, ‘Harry Hill’s TV Burp Gold 3’ and ‘Harry Hill’s TV Burp – The Best Bits’.
 I have my favourite comedic moments from ‘TV Burp’ as much as Harry Hill does. 🙂